Students planning to graduate should petition during the term in which they will complete all requirements.

 Catalog Rights

-Students may elect to graduate under the requirements of the LACC catalog in effect at the time they began their study at LACC, any year in-between as long as they maintain continuous attendance, or in the year they graduate from LACC.
-Continuous attendance means enrollment in at least one term per academic year in the LACCD, including summer and winter intersessions.
+Students may elect to graduate under the requirements of the LACC catalog in effect at the time they began their study at LACC, any year in-between as long as they maintain continuous enrollment, or in the year they graduate from LACC.
+Continuous enrollment means attendance in at least one term per academic year in the LACCD, including summer and winter intersessions.
 Any academic record symbol (A-F, CR/NC, P/NP, I, IP, W, EW) shall establish enrollment.
-Students who are do not have continuous attendance are considered returning students and must follow the catalog requirements in effect at the time of re-enrollment.
+Students who do not have continuous enrollment are considered returning students and must follow the catalog requirements in effect at the time of re-enrollment.

 Course Substitutions

 Major course requirements for local degrees and certificates of achievement may be substituted or waived solely at the discretion of academic department faculty, provided that the major requirement units do not fall below 18 units for the local degree or 16 units for the certificate of achievement.
 Course substitutions need not be stated in the college catalog, student information system, TES, or any other database that houses academic program requirements in order to be valid.
 Course substitutions for major requirements for Associate Degrees for Transfer may be recommended by academic department faculty, but must be reviewed and approved by the college Articulation Officer.
-Substitution of coursework required to meet any general education requirements and graduation competency is solely at the discretion of the counseling faculty or Articulation Officer..
 Online Petition

 Outside Coursework

-- If you intend to use coursework completed from colleges or institutions outside of the Los Angeles Community College District (LACCD) toward an Associate Degree, ADT or Certificate of Achievement, we recommend that you make an appointment with a counselor to properly evaluate your transcripts and develop an educational plan to determine which courses are appropriate to complete your degree or certificate.
+• If you are using coursework completed from colleges or institutions outside of the Los Angeles Community College District (LACCD) toward an Associate Degree, ADT or Certificate of Achievement, we recommend that you make an appointment with a counselor to properly evaluate your transcripts and develop an educational plan to determine which courses are required to complete your degree or certificate.

 Announcements

-For spring 2022 semester we are continuing online services as well as having counselors in-person (M-TH 9-3).
-Hours subject to change.
+For fall 2023 we provide online services as well as have counselors available in-person (Monday-Thursday 9-3pm).
+Hours are subject to change.

 Counseling Intern Pool:

-To apply for possible 2022-2023 Unclassified Paid Intern positions in the Counseling Department (must be enrolled in college undergraduate or graduate programs), please complete the form at this LINK.
-Applications are due May 31, 2022.
+To apply for possible 2023-2024 Unclassified Paid Intern positions in the Counseling Department (must be enrolled in a college undergraduate or graduate program), please complete the form at this LINK

 Contact Us